How does this medication work? What will it do for me?

-Each dusty rose, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "2.5" on the other, contains anhydrous cilazapril 2.5 mg as cilazapril monohydrate.
+Each dusty rose, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "2.5" on the other side, contains anhydrous cilazapril 2.5 mg as cilazapril monohydrate.
 Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, red ferric oxide, sodium stearyl fumarate, starch, and titanium dioxide.

-Each reddish-brown, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "5" on the other, contains anhydrous cilazapril 5 mg as cilazapril monohydrate.
+Each reddish-brown, oval, biconvex, film-coated tablet, engraved "APO" on one side, scored and engraved "CZ" over "5" on the other side, contains anhydrous cilazapril 5 mg as cilazapril monohydrate.
 Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, microcrystalline cellulose, polyethylene glycol, red ferric oxide, sodium stearyl fumarate, and starch.

 How should I use this medication?

 The usual recommended dose depends on the condition being treated as well as other medications you may be taking, and other medical conditions.
 Your doctor may gradually increase the dose based on how well the medication is working for you and whether you are experiencing side effects.

 The usual dose range for treatment of high blood pressure is 2.5 mg to 5 mg once daily, depending on kidney and liver function.

 The usual dose range for congestive heart failure is 1 mg to 2.5 mg taken once daily, depending on kidney and liver function.